W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/about.md

 ### Travel Direct Ltd
 __Static website development and CMS Integration__

-* Redesign of client side components and elements.
+* Redesign of client side components.
 * Development of editable templates in preparation for integration with Umbraco CMS.
 * Email marketing.
 * Blog and article layout designs.